DeveloperLewis/php-wiki/readme.md

-# A wikipedia built in pure php using my framework
+# A wikipedia built using my custom framework
-Wikipedia with multiple accounts, admin accounts and displaying the articles by category and more All built with php and only php!
+A fairly simple wikipedia that has admin accounts that can share between articles, a wysiwyg for ease of use, a backend system for managing your articles and more.

+Almost completely coded from scratch using php.
+(Uses autoloading from composer because its magic and HTMLpurifier for security and sanitization.)